 4. Recognize that social and mobile go hand-in-hand.

-Businesses of all sizes cannot ignore the significant impact of daily mobile use and mobile purchasing, especially given the fact that 70% of UK adults surveyed said that mobile devices are a central part of their everyday lives, according to Salesforce.
+Businesses of all sizes cannot ignore the significant impact of daily mobile use and mobile purchasing, especially given the fact that 70% of UK adults surveyed said that mobile devices are a central part of their everyday lives.
 A mobile friendly site and an active and interesting twitter feed will help drive this growing demographic to your business.

 5. Add an online store directly onto social media platforms.

 You can optimize your online reach even further by adding a shopping cart directly onto your Facebook page, so your customers are able to shop and purchase without ever leaving Facebook.
 E-commerce platforms such as Ecwid can synchronise between your facebook and e-commerce site.

 By using these five strategies, you can make a significant impact on future sales.
 While your small business may not have the sizable budget larger businesses do, these moves can provide the postive experience consumers are looking for, and you will have the opportunity to reach a broader range of potential customers who just may become your most profitable.
 Just don’t forget to use tools like the ones Salesforce provides in order to better customer experience, remember that at the end, customers are the ones you will make you succeed.